Skip to main content

 Like a lot of states, Michigan doesn’t legally require an operating agreement for LLCs.
 This doesn’t mean you shouldn’t write one.
 Your LLC’s operating agreement outlines the ins and outs of how you’ll hold meetings, the duties of members, how you’ll distribute profits (and losses), and other routine issues.
 The operating agreement can be tailored for the specific needs of the members.
 It’s an internal document, so you don’t need to file it—but not taking the time to write one could come back to bite you.

-To open a bank account for your Michigan LLC, you’ll need to bring the following to the bank:
+To open a bank account for your LLC in Michigan, you’ll need to bring the bank these documents:

 • Michigan LLC Articles of Organization (a copy is fine)